Rajesh-VPai/JavaCalculus/README.md

 mainUser(args) does the Differentiation and Integration Interactively. mainAlgebraUser(args) does the multiplication of 2 equations Algebraicly.
 It also does the Function Composition (FoG) of the 2 equations.

+There are 2 other functions:mainDiff and mainIntegral which do a single differentiation and a single integration.

+Even though testing has been rigorous,the User is advised to manually compute his/her equation and verify if the software is as per design.
+If the User is unable to hand compute the equation, at least a tough portion of the equation should be hand computed and verified in a trial run before use.

+The User can also check if his/her equation is part of the Regression Suite formats.